-(a) The $6,000 penalty matrix applies to the following:
+(a) The $8000 penalty matrix applies to the following:

-(A) Any violation of an air quality statute, rule, permit or related order committed by a person that has or should have an ACDP permit, except for NSR, PSD and Basic ACDP permits.
+(A) Any violation of an air quality statute, rule, permit or related order committed by a person that has or should have an ACDP permit, except for NSR, PSD and Basic ACDP permits, unless listed under another penalty matrix.

 (B) Any violation of an asbestos statute, rule, permit or related order except those violations listed in section (5) of this rule.

 (C) Any violation of a vehicle inspection program statute, rule, permit or related order committed by an auto repair facility.